 Once upon a time there was a king who had an only son.
 When the lad was about eighteen years old his father had to go to fight in a war against a neighbouring country, and the king led his troops in person.
-He bade his son act as Regent in his absence, but ordered him on no account to marry till his return.
+He bade his son act as ruler in his absence, but ordered him to not marry till his return.

 Time went by.
 The prince ruled the country and never even thought of marrying.
-But when he reached his twenty-fifth birthday he began to think that it might be rather nice to have a wife, and he thought so much that at last he got quite eager about it.
+But when he reached his twenty-fifth birthday he began to think that it might be rather nice to have a wife, and he thought so much about that he got quite eager about it.
 He remembered, however, what his father had said, and waited some time longer, till at last it was ten years since the king went out to war.
-Then the prince called his courtiers about him and set off with a great retinue to seek a bride.
+Then the prince called his courtiers about him and set off with his advisors to seek a bride.
 He hardly knew which way to go, so he wandered about for twenty days, when, suddenly, he found himself in his father’s camp.

 The king was delighted to see his son, and had a great many questions to ask and answer; but when he heard that instead of quietly waiting for him at home the prince was starting off to seek a wife he was very angry, and said: ‘You may go where you please but I will not leave any of my people with you.’